EdiFabric/HL7.NET/README.txt

 Open the file and ensure that the serialKeyPath is correct.
 If the serial key is invalid or the file is missing, contact us at https://support.edifabric.com/hc/en-us/requests/new for assistance.

 5. Getting started
 To get started, set project EdiFabric.Examples.HL7.Demo as the startup project, open Program.cs and follow the instructions there.
-This project allows you to quickly translate your own EDI files.
+This project allows you to quickly translate your own HL7 files.

 6. Examples by feature
-Explore the different features of EdiFabric, such as translating from EDI file (ReadEDI), generating EDI file (WriteEDI), validating EDI transactions (ValidateEDI), import/export from/to JSON , XML, CSV.
+Explore the different features of EdiFabric, such as translating from HL7 file (ReadHL7), generating HL7 file (WriteHL7), validating HL7 transactions (ValidateHL7), import/export from/to JSON , XML, CSV.

 7. Validation